The Once and Future King: The Sword in the Stone

+The Book of Merlyn

+Published separately following White's death, this book chronicles Arthur's final lessons from Merlyn and his final battle with Mordred.

 Reception

 Floyd C. Gale praised The Sword in the Stone as "blithely comic and entirely delightful", stating that it was "in utter contrast to the mounting tragedy" of the other three volumes of the series.
 Fantasy historian Lin Carter called it "the single finest fantasy novel written in our time, or for that matter, ever written."
 Constance Grady of Vox also praised the novel, stating: "White was writing for a post–World War II audience, but his book has a vigor and clarity that makes it an urgent and important read today."

-Film, television, and theatrical adaptations
+Adaptations

-Although Walt Disney initially purchased the film rights to The Ill-Made Knight in 1944, he eventually produced an adaptation of The Sword in the Stone (released in 1963).
-This movie reflects more the sense of humour of Disney's team of animators than White's.
-The movie adds a more comical side to the original story, including song and dance, as in most Disney films.
+Walt Disney initially purchased the film rights to The Ill-Made Knight in 1944, and he produced an adaptation of The Sword in the Stone, released in 1963.

 Alan Jay Lerner and Frederick Loewe's 1960 musical Camelot (which was made into a movie in 1967) is based mostly on the last two books of The Once and Future King and features White's idea of having Thomas Malory make a cameo appearance at the end, again as "Tom of Warwick".

 BBC Radio produced a dramatised version of "The Sword in the Stone" for Children's Hour shortly after its publication in 1938.
 Incidental music for the serial was specially composed by Benjamin Britten.

 A two-hour version of The Sword in the Stone, dramatised by Neville Teller, was first broadcast as a Saturday Night Theatre on Boxing Day, 1981.
 Michael Hordern played Merlyn and Toby Robertson was the Wart.
 The cast included Pauline Letts, David Davis, Jeffrey Segal and Lewis Stringer.
 Benjamin Britten's incidental music, played by the English Sinfonia, was used in the production, which was by Graham Gauld.

 BBC Radio 4 serialised the book in six one-hour episodes dramatised by Brian Sibley, beginning on Sunday 9 November 2014 with Paul Ready as Arthur and David Warner as Merlyn.